Aras14HD/Konemo/Definitions/Script.md

 ### Other
  - h/l

-The voicing can be changed from unvoiced x/- to voiced -/x , whith exception of the nasal konsonants.
+The voicing can be changed from unvoiced x/- to voiced -/x , with exception of the nasal consonants.